 6. Ace of Asia

 The track that was first presented us MOB was “Ace of Asia“, the rocking track featured as the opening theme to Dear Girl Stories “Ace of Asia” movie, released earlier this year in Japan.
-This track really made a good impressive from the very first seconds into the song.
+This track made a good impression right into the first seconds into the song.
 It’s a mid-tempo rock track resorting to technical guitar riffs, fast drumming, solid bass playing (maybe one of the big highlights in this band) and the interesting addition of synths to give them that 80’s rock band feel.
-Both Daisuke Ono and Kamiya Hiroshi seem to fit the best with the rock genre – that has been proved even in the solo releases in which the best tracks were almost always the rocking ones.
+Both Ono and Kamiya seem to fit the best with the rock genre – that has been proved even in the solo releases in which the best tracks were almost always the rocking ones.
 Solid vocal performance alongside a powerful instrumental with oriental hits and bits provided by the synths.
 Really an “ace of asia“.
 4.5/5

 And to complete this mini-album we’re presented with “Kono uta ga togirenai yō ni” (roughly translated as: This song won’t be stopped), a slow paced rock ballad.
 The instrumental gets away from the aggressive guitars, speedy drums and heavy synths and give us a stripped out MOB sound, resorting to acoustic guitars, slow paced drums, a more quiet bass and a beautiful piano to embellish the track.
 It’s a simple formula that puts the main focus on the piano and the acoustic guitar.
 On the vocal track we’re presented with Kamiya Hiroshi and Daisuke Ono on the top of their game, they really add the emotion needed in this track with ease and just blend perfectly with the beautiful instrumental – that is graced with a mesmerizing acoustic guitar solo and some strings.
 It’s simple song and yet so beautiful.
 5/5